zeromq/libzmq/builds/zos/README.md

     pthreads both before *and* after fork.
-On z/OS (and some other UNIX compliant platforms) functions like `pthreads_create` (used by ZeroMQ) cannot be used after fork and before exec; on z/OS the call after fork fails with `ELEMULTITHREADFORK` (errno=257).
-(On z/OS it appears possible to use z/OS *after* fork, *providing* it has not been used before fork -- the problem is the two separate initialisations of the threading library before and after fork attempting to mix together.)
+On z/OS (and some other UNIX compliant platforms) functions like `pthreads_create` (used by ZeroMQ) cannot be used after fork and before exec; on z/OS the call after fork fails with `ELEMULTITHREADFORK` (errno=257) if ZeroMQ was also used before fork.
+(On z/OS it appears possible to use z/OS *after* fork, *providing* it has not been used before fork -- the problem is the two separate initialisations of the threading library, before and after fork, attempting to mix together.)
 In practice this is unlikely to affect many real-world programs -- most programs use threads or fork without exec, but not both.

 These two "expected to fail" tests are listed as XFAIL_TESTS, and `runtests` will still consider the test run successful when they fail as expected.

-In addition there are some other minor test issues:

-*   `test_security_curve` does not do any meaningful testing, as a result of the CURVE support not being compiled in; it requires [`libsodium`](http://doc.libsodium.org/), which has not been ported to z/OS UNIX System Services yet.
+In addition `test_security_curve` does not do any meaningful testing, as a result of the CURVE support not being compiled in; it requires [`libsodium`](http://doc.libsodium.org/), which has not been ported to z/OS UNIX System Services yet.

-*   Some tests will occassionally fail with `SIGPIPE` (about 1 run in 4 one of the tests will fail); this appears to be a problem with SIGPIPE not being ignored and has been reported upstream.
-    The tests work fine if run again.

-*   Some tests will occassionally fail with `Resource temporarily unavailable`, which is a result of EAGAIN not being properly caught in all places and the function call retried.
-This has also been reported upstream.
-Again the tests work fine if run again.
+Multicast (via `libpgm`) is also not ported or compiled in.

-## ZeroMQ on z/OS UNIX System Services: Portability notes
+## ZeroMQ on z/OS UNIX System Services: Library portability notes

 ### *.cpp